 – Developing theoretical models for various soft materials, such as elastomers which exhibit large deformation, instabilities, and viscoelasticity.
 Their behavior may often include multiple phenomena coupled together, such as electrical, mechanical, or chemical processes.

 – Developing our modeling and simulation capabilities for these materials.
-Such efforts include finite element analysis using in-house codes and user-defined subroutines in commercial softwares.
+Such efforts include: (1) implementing specialized numerical methods to solve boundary-value problems; and (2) executing finite element analysis using in-house codes and user-defined subroutines in commercial softwares.

 – Exploring diverse engineering and biomedical applications for these soft materials.

-Below is a gallery showcase of some projects with collaborators.
+Below is a gallery showcase of some projects on soft materials and smart devices with collaborators.
 (Numbers in each title correspond to related publications listed in Publications List).